Dyntopo¶

 - Constant Detail:

 To keep detail uniform across the entire object, Constant Detail can be used.
-The detail is based on the percentage of a single unit.
+The detail is a divisor of a Blender unit - higher values mean finer details.

 - Brush Detail: